AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

    the distance between the prediction and candidate based on confidence derived from the predicted probability in the data example.
-For “hamming”, it directly calculates the Hamming distance between the predicted pseudo label in the data example and candidate.
+For “hamming”, it directly calculates the Hamming distance between the predicted pseudo-label in the data example and candidate.

 The main method implemented by ``Reasoner`` is ``abduce(data_example)``, which obtains the most consistent candidate